 Stage One: Collections – bring a relief of immediate needs

-Since we deal with children and young adults it is not surprising that the district does most of its Social Justice work at this stage.
-Acts of charity that involve collecting food for the food bank, winter clothing for the Bissell Centre, or money for any number of worthwhile causes within our city and our world constitute Stage One of Social Justice.
+Since we deal with children and young adults it is not surprising that the division does most of its Social Justice work at this stage.
+Acts of charity that involve collecting food for the food bank, winter clothing for the Bissell Centre, or money for any number of worthwhile causes within our city and our world constitute stage one of Social Justice.